PHRABAL/DRL-Bananas/README.md

 ## Setup Instructions

-To reproduce this model on a Mac, clode the Udacity DRLND repo here. https://github.com/udacity/deep-reinforcement-learning

-Then place the bananas.app file in the p1_navigation folder and run the notebook.
+To reproduce this model on a Mac, clode the Udacity DRLND repo here. https://github.com/udacity/deep-reinforcement-learning.
+Then place the banana.app.zip file in the p1_navigation folder and uncompress it.
+You can then run the notebook.